mkinoshi/DigitRecognition/README.md

 # Digit regonition system using neural network

 This is my first code of neuran network in Matlab.
 I used the data from Kaggle, which is pretty popular and easy to use for a biginner.
 I built a simple neural network to detect a digit from images.
+This code does not include the code of separting the trainin dataset and the test dataset.
+The training dataset includes data points, and the test dataset includes data points.
+This code is intented to show how a simple neural network works.

 ## Getting Started